SeisSCOPED/HPS-book/book/chapters/cloud/AWS_S3.md

 aws s3 cp temp s3://<BUCKET-NAME>
 ```

-If this step works, and if your role and user account are attached to the bucket policy, the rest of the AWS noisepy tutorial should work.
+If this step works, and if your role and user account are attached to the bucket policy, the rest of the AWS NoisePy tutorial should work.